Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 - 3,200+ servers across 100 countries

-- NordVPN-owned since 2022, but still operates independently
+- NordVPN-owned since 2022, though it operates independently

 - AES-256-GCM encryption with WireGuard, OpenVPN, and IKEv2 support